 - or one of the many online gold and jewelry buying sites

-While there are certainly reputable local jewelers who can give you an honest price for your gold jewelry, coins, bullion or other items, selling your gold online with a reputable business is advantageous because:
+While there are certainly reputable local jewelers who can give you an honest gold resale price for your jewelry, coins, bullion or other items, selling your gold online with a reputable business is advantageous because:

-- It is much more convenient than driving around to area businesses near you.
+- Selling gold online is much more convenient than driving around to area businesses near you.

 - Since online businesses serve customers nationally, there are more reviews and nationwide certifications and verification services like the Better Business Bureau to lend credibility and trust.